BayanGroup/nutch-custom-search/README.md

 There are three implict fields that you might use them without needing to be defined:

-1. url: the url of current document.
+1. url: the url of the current document.
 This is mandantory and defaults to the matched resource url.
 2. title: the title of current document.
-If not specified, the url will be used as the title.
+In mode 2, if title is not specified, the url will be used as the title.
-3. content: the html content of this document which can be used by nutch plugins.
+3. content: the textual content of this document which can be used by other nutch plugins (for instance the TextProfileSignature use this).

 For each field, you can set its "multi" attribute to true which enables multiple values to be defined for this field.
 In this case, the value of this field is a list and each extracted item are added to this list.
 Note that you must also change your solr schema for that field to accept multiple values.
 As an example, suppose in our google example mentioned above, we wanted  "all-items" field to be a multi-value field.
 We can write our extractors.xml like this: